 WVU Libraries Residency Program

 Research and scholarly activity are integral parts of the residency plan and engagement in professional development activities is strongly supported.
-Advancing your professional competency and positioning you to be a strong candidate for work in academic and research libraries is our number one goal.
+Residents participate in Diversity Alliance cohort activities.
+Advancing professional competency and positioning residents to be strong candidates for work in academic and research libraries is our goal.